Posted on 23/2/2020

 Further complicating matters is the changing regulatory environment.
 Recently, we’ve seen at significant changes to personal insurance offered by superannuation funds and the Superannuation Industry Standards (SIS) Act now requires Superannuation funds offering income protection and TPD cover to provide a lower level of cover than available from a specialist provider.

-“Importantly, the differing options available and changing market conditions highlight the need to have a crystal-clear understanding of you personal insurance requirements before committing to buying a policy,” states Simon.
+“Importantly, the differing options available and changing market conditions highlight the need to have a crystal-clear understanding of your personal insurance requirements before committing to buying a policy,” states Eddie.

 “A good adviser will ensure that your insurance policy is fit for purpose and doesn’t contain any unwelcome surprises that could impact on your ability to claim on the policy or the amount you can claim on the policy.”